Latest Maternity Leave Rules In India (For Working Women In 2019)

 Payment Rules During Maternity Leave in India:

 - The maternity leave with full pay is granted on completion of at least 80 days in an establishment in the 12 months prior to her expected date of delivery.

 - The maternity benefit is awarded at the rate of the average daily wage for the period of a worker's actual absence from work.

-- Apart from 12 weeks of salary, a female worker is entitled to a medical bonus of 3,500 Indian rupees.
+- Apart from 26 weeks of salary (& 12 weeks of salary for an already mother of two), a female worker is entitled to a medical bonus of 3,500 Indian rupees.

 - Under the National Food Security Act 2013, pregnant women and lactating mothers are entitled to receive maternity benefit of at least Rs.
 6,000.